-Welcome to the Education Program pages of the Department of Public Health and Preventive Medicine.
+Welcome to the Education Program pages of Public Health and Preventive Medicine.
 We provide the epidemiology and biostatistics curriculum for the OHSU School of Medicine and for the Oregon MPH Program.
 Our faculty maintain a broad scope of courses and training opportunities in medicine and public health that cover a large array of methodological and topic-oriented courses.
 We are committed to excellence in teaching and our accomplishments have received national recognition in recent years.
 Our Department's training program in public health and its residency in preventive medicine ranked second in the 2006 US News & World Report graduate school survey; and in 2004, the Department received the 2004 Outstanding Educational Program of the Year Award from the Association of Teachers of Preventive Medicine.

 We offer a CEPH-accredited Master in Public Health degrees in both Epidemiology and Biostatistics, a Graduate Certificate in Biostatistics, an MS in Biostatistics, a PhD in Epidemiology, and an accredited residency program in Preventive Medicine.
 We also over specialty training, including summer research training institutes in epidemiology research methods and biostatistics.

 Master of Public Health in Epidemiology &